Sticky Keys

 For Linux, it's usually under the system preference settings, Accessibility section or Keyboard section.

+Sticky key takes some getting used to.
 I tried sticky keys since about 2010.
-But always ends up turning them off, after about a month.
 On Microsoft Windows, Mac, Linux.
+But often ends up turning them off, after about a month.
+But then, kept going back to turn them on.

 If you have sticky keys on, you have to press ❖ Windows key 4 times to start and exit it.

-Also, normally, Escape cancels sticky, but if you have Ctrl on, and press Escape, which becomes Ctrl+Escape, which invokes the Windows start menu like what the ❖ Windows key does.
-Similarly, Alt+Escape switches window.
+Also, normally, Esc cancels sticky, but if you have Ctrl on, and press Esc, which becomes Ctrl+Esc, which invokes the Windows start menu like what the ❖ Windows key does.
+Similarly, Alt+Esc switches window.

 Another example, look at the following shortcuts.